 - Click on this intersection box until it turns Yellow (as shown in the image above), so that a warning will be generated for unconnected passive pins when the project is compiled.
 You will purposely create an instance of this error later in the tutorial.

 Configuring the Class Generation

-Main article: Class Generation
+Dialog page: Class Generation

 The Class Generation tab in the Options for Project dialog is used to configure what type of classes are generated from the design (the Comparator and ECO Generation tabs are then used to control if classes are transferred to the PCB).
 By default, the software will generate Component classes and Rooms for each schematic sheet, and Net Classes for each bus in the design.
 For a simple, single-sheet design such as this there is no need to generate a component class or a room - ensure that the Component Classes checkbox is cleared, doing this will also disable the creation of a room for that component class.